Why Switch to Signal?

 Send a welcome message to let everyone know what the group is for

-The most challenging part of switching is ensuring your contacts know to reach you on Signal:
+The most challenging part of switching is making sure your contacts know to reach you on Signal:

-Create a status update in WhatsApp informing contacts you're moving to Signal
+Create a status update in WhatsApp informing contacts that you're moving to Signal

 Send individual messages to your most frequent WhatsApp contacts

-In group chats you use regularly, announce your switch and invite others to join
+Announce your switch in group chats you regularly use and invite others to join

 Consider keeping WhatsApp installed during a transition period (typically 2-4 weeks)